zokin/zokin.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---
 A research engineer & scientist working at the intersection of computer graphics, computer (3D) vision and machine learning technologies.
 All-in-all a versatile technologist that can flexibly transition between theory and implementation with experience that spans the entire modern data-driven vision stack.
-# A research engineer working at the intersection of **computer graphics**, **computer (3D) vision** and **machine learning** technologies with a focus on immersive / emerging media and live realistic tele-presence technologies spanning across the XR spectrum.